muratk5n/thirdwave/en/README.md

-UKR did not implement Minsk agreements, and sent bombing sorties toward Russian seperatists with those little toy planes from "Britain's other bitch" causing damage on equipment..
+UKR did not implement Minsk agreements, and sent bombing sorties toward Russian seperatists with those little toy planes from "Britain's other bitch" going on the offense..
 All with the support of US/UK.
 You poked the bear and now the bear is coming for you.
 What were they thinking?

 ---